 Every film festival screening, every screening party you throw, any event you can think of bring a piece of paper and ask folks to leave their emails and support your film.
 You’ll be surprised how many emails you’re going to get.
-When I travelled with my film, after every screening I asked people to stay and fill out a form and leave their email addresses.
+When I traveled with my film, after every screening I asked people to stay and fill out a form and leave their email addresses.
 Consider promising a discount, or a small gift for every email you collect.

-Step 3: Boost traffic to your film’s site
+Step 3: Boost traffic to your film’s site my previous post “

-In my previous post “Creating A Film Site Best Practices” I went over setting up email Sign up buttons and social bar- This is super important, the most effective way to build and communicate with your audience should be your website.
+” I went over setting up email Sign up buttons and social bar- This is super important, the most effective way to build and communicate with your audience should be your website.
 You have to drive traffic to your site (see my

-Paid ads or boosting your posts with your Facebook page.This could be very powerful, and it doesn’t have to be super expensive.
+- Paid ads or boosting your posts with your Facebook page.This could be very powerful, and it doesn’t have to be super expensive.
 Don’t spend more than $10 when you’re just starting out.

-Find relevant groups, forums and post your film’s story with links to your site, provide value and get people interested.
+- Find relevant groups, forums and post your film’s story with links to your site, provide value and get people interested.

 - Upload your trailer to VOD platforms like Distrify, our player contains a “follow” button, when watching a trailer, fans have an option to sign up to your newsletter straight from the player to get updates.

 To complete this list, check out this presentation with all your email marketing tools available for filmmakers